 09 May New family financial literacy workbook available from ABC Life Literacy Canada

-ABC Life Literacy Canada is pleased to unveil the newest workbook from its HSBC Family Literacy First program, supported by HSBC Bank Canada.
+ABC Life Literacy Canada is pleased to unveil the newest workbook from its Family Literacy First program.

 The workbook, entitled “Chug-a Chug-a Choo Choose”, includes a story and four new activities that teach children how to compare costs and identify needs and wants.
 It can be downloaded for free at FamilyLiteracyFirst.ca in English, French and Simplified Chinese.
 This latest workbook brings the total number of learning modules to 17, seven of which focus on family financial literacy.

 “We’re so pleased to be able to share this new resource to help families improve their financial literacy skills,” says Alison Howard, Executive Director of ABC Life Literacy Canada.
-“Thanks to the generous support of HSBC Bank Canada, we’re able to help parents gain the confidence to make smart financial decisions for their families while also teaching children how to successfully manage money.”
+“We’re able to help parents gain the confidence to make smart financial decisions for their families while also teaching children how to successfully manage money.”

-The HSBC Family Literacy First Fund is accepting applications until July 4, 2023.
+The Family Literacy First Fund is accepting applications until July 4, 2023.

 To learn more about the award, the program, or to access the workbook and activities, visit FamilyLiteracyFirst.ca.